adryd325/website/_posts/2024-10-14-daily-carry.md

 ### Main compartment

 - Sharpie S Gel Pen: Cheap enough that if I loose it I wouldnt care, writes well enough
-- One of those screwdrivers you used to see at trade shows: Has phillips and flathead bits and works well enough
+- One of those screwdrivers you used to see at trade shows: Has phillips and flathead bits and works well enough as a pry tool
 - RovyVon Aurora A1 Flashlight

 #### Left pouch